Outcomes of the internship

 - demonstrate an understanding of professional and ethical practice

-- develop an awareness of other people in the school and the community whose work supports the classroom teacher, and their roles and responsibilities, for example, assistant principal, faculty head, librarian, school counsellor and specialised support teachers.
+- develop an awareness of other people in the school and the community whose work supports the classroom teacher, and their roles and responsibilities, for example, assistant principal, school head, librarian, school counsellor and specialised support teachers.

 In addition, MTeach candidates will: